Larry Grayson: Later life

 Grayson went into unintentional semi-retirement, living alone at his house in Nuneaton with his pet dogs, although he did return to television to present the game show Sweethearts for ITV in 1987.
 He made a number of other TV appearances and radio broadcasts, including the Tom O'Connor-hosted TV quiz show A Question of Entertainment, where he was one of the team captains in 1988.
 Grayson moved with his adoptive older sister Flo to Torquay, Devon, where they lived in separate neighbouring bungalows, during his semi-retirement, but moved back to Nuneaton after two years when he became bored and missed his close family and friends.

 Death

-Grayson's final public appearance was on 3 December 1994 at the Royal Variety Performance.
+Grayson made his final public appearance on 3 December 1994 at the Royal Variety Performance.
 During this performance he referred to his hiatus from television by commenting to the audience, "They thought I was dead!".
 Appropriately, his last words to the audience were his catchphrase, "Shut that door".

 On New Year's Eve 1994, Grayson was rushed into hospital with a perforated appendix.
-He was discharged from hospital, but died on 7 January 1995 in Nuneaton, at the age of 71.
-He was buried alongside other members of his family at Oaston Road Cemetery in his home town of Nuneaton.
+He was discharged from hospital, but died on 7 January 1995 in Nuneaton, at age 71.
+He was buried alongside other members of his family at Oaston Road Cemetery in his hometown of Nuneaton.